← BACK TO BLOG

 Fall Prevention for Height Safety and Safe Works at Heights

-The hierarchy of control measures is a five-tiered system designed to minimise or eliminate exposure to hazards.
+The hierarchy of control measures is a 5-step system designed to minimise or eliminate risk.
 The levels, in order of effectiveness, are:

-2. Substitution: Replace the hazard with a less dangerous option.
+2. Substitution - Replace the hazard with a safer option.

-5. Personal Protective Equipment (PPE): Protect the worker with equipment.
+5. Personal Protective Equipment (PPE) - Protect workers with equipment.

 The Hierarchy of Control